List of canonically crowned Marian images in Spain

-Below is an incomplete list of the Marian images venerated in the Catholic Church in Spain, that were granted a canonical coronation by the Holy See.
-As of June 2025, there have been 214 Marian images crowned since the first in 1881.
+Below is a list of the Marian images venerated in the Catholic Church in Spain, that were granted a canonical coronation by the Holy See.
+As of September 2026, there have been 243 Marian images crowned since the first in 1881.
+(Note: Counting also the venerated images of Saint Joseph in Barcelona (crowned in 1921) and Ávila (crowned in 1963) brings the total count of canonically crowned images in Spain to 245.)